Depart-de-Sentier/happy_family/README.md

 * Examples of how to actually use these mappings in several programming languages
 * A plan for how such mappings can be maintained.
 I guess most of us don't think the development process is a reasonable candidate for maintenance...
 Tomas Navarrete and I built an alternative workflow here based on templates for crowd sourcing combined with GitHub actions: https://github.com/brightway-lca/simapro_ecoinvent_elementary_flows

+This repository also includes a new mapping symbol: ``!``, used in cases where there is no mapping given (e.g. a new database version introduces new flows).

+The fundamental premise of the flow mappings is that these files are for mapping flows present in both the `Source` and `Target` lists; but what about flows which are only present in one list?
+Following the principle that "explicit is better than explicit", we propose to include such missing flows (with empty values in the `Source` or `Target` sections), and use the `MatchCondition` symbol `!`.